mrjgreen/blog/content/post/node-rage.md

 >
 > *https://github.com/babel/babel-loader/issues/39#issuecomment-78185333*

-Oh god no, not another 15 minutes watching that shit spinner!
+Oh god no, not another 15 minutes watching that spinner!
 I’ll just read further and make sure this is definitely the cause of my issue...

 > “Most likely. npm is really weird most of the time.”
 >